CarlosRayon/php/symfony/database-doctrine/relations-between-entities.md

 From the BeneficiaryPortal class, the **JoinTable** part of the call is optional.
 When using it, we can define the name of the relationship attributes

 Of the Portal and Beneficiary classes the **JoinColumn** part is also optional.
 Give a name to the property and indicate the doctrine that refers to the id of the table itself (which is the one that relates to BeneficiaryPortal)

+[orphanRemoval](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/working-with-associations.html#orphan-removal) makes that when removing the reference to BeneficiaryPortal from the portal the row of BeneficiaryPortal is also eliminated

 ---